 The createNewInput method can be implemented by the user to create a new input with the information coming from the RAVEN framework.
 In this function, the user can retrieve the information coming from the RAVEN framework, during the employment of a calculation flow, and use them to construct a new input that is going to be transferred to the "run" method.
 The new input created needs to be returned to RAVEN (i.e. "return NewInput").

+This method expects that the new input is returned in a Python "dictionary".
 RAVEN communicates, thorough a set of method attributes, all the information that are generally needed to create a new input: